moul/bits.manfred.life/posts/beyond-defi/index.md

 ## Final Thoughts

 The DeFi phenomenon is just one chapter in blockchain's grand narrative.
 A boundless expanse lies ahead, awaiting pioneers to weave a future where blockchain symbolizes more than just finance – it stands for a decentralized, lucid, and equitable globe.
 It's imperative we broaden our vistas and immerse ourselves in the manifold wonders that blockchain promises beyond the realm of DeFi.

-> "The best way to predict the future is to invent it." - Alan Kay